MORO BUDDY BOHN (1939 - 2023)

-Some of the best musicians I've known are also writers of fine poetry.
-Moro's guitar spilled absolute beauty when his fingers touched the strings, and his pen ran the gamut, from deeply spiritual to whimsical storytelling when his compositions came out as words instead of breathtaking guitaristry.
+Some of the best musicians I know are also writers of fine poetry.
+Moro's guitar spills absolute beauty when his fingers touch the strings, and his pen runs the gamut, from deeply spiritual to whimsical storytelling when his compositions come out as words instead of breathtaking guitaristry.
 On this page, you'll find two of my favorites.

-(All poetry on this page ©Moro Buddy Bohn)
+(All poetry on this page ©Mor Buddy Bohn)

 THE SAILOR